Explicit Serre duality on complex spaces: Preliminaries

-The subsheaf of $\PM_V$ of currents with the SEP is denoted $\W_V$.
-It is closed under multiplication by smooth forms and if $\pi\colon \tilde{V}\to V$ is either a modification or a simple projection then $\pi_*\colon \W(\tilde{V})\to \W(V)$.
 A natural subclass of $\W(V)$ is the class of {\em almost semi-meromorphic currents} on $V$; a current $\mu$ on $V$ is said to be almost semi-meromorphic if there is a smooth modification $\pi\colon \tilde{V}\to V$ and a semi-meromorphic current $\tilde{\mu}$ on $\tilde{V}$ such that $\pi_* \tilde{\mu} = \mu$, see \cite{AS}.
 Notice that almost semi-meromorphic currents are generically smooth and have principal value-type singularities.

-\begin{proposition}[Proposition~2.7 in \cite{AS}] Let $\alpha$ be an almost semi-meromorphic current on $V$ and let $\mu\in\W(V)$.
-Then the current $\alpha\wedge \mu$, a priori defined where $\alpha$ is smooth, has a unique extension to a current in $\W(V)$. \end{proposition}
+Let $\mu$ be an almost semi-meromorphic current.
+Following \cite{AW3}, we let $ZSS(\mu)$ (the Zariski-singular support of $\mu$) be the smallest Zariski-closed set outside of which $\mu$ is smooth.
+The following result can be found in \cite{AW3}; the last part is \cite[Proposition~2.7]{AS}. \begin{proposition} Let $a$ be an almost semi-meromorphic current on $V$ and let $\mu\in\PM(V)$.
+Then there is a unique pseudomeromorphic current $a\wedge \mu$ on $V$ that coincides with $a\wedge\mu$ outside of $ZSS(a)$ and such that $\mathbf{1}_{ZSS(a)}a\wedge\mu=0$.
+If $\mu\in\W(V)$, then $a\wedge\mu\in\W(V)$. \end{proposition}